 Members of the public can choose from four different designs and are encouraged to personalize messages with messages of encouragement.
 This is a great opportunity to not only teach your child how to show empathy for others, but also to practice their literacy skills in a powerful way.
 Click here to get started on your e-valentine.

-For other ways to celebrate the month of love, check out my Valentine’s Day Guide.
+For other ways to celebrate the month of love, check out my Guide to Valentine’s Day in Chicagoland.